 - Select TWO nonfiction books using the selected topic/subject.
 One will be approximately grades K-2 and the other will be 3-6 reading level.

 - Include the following with justification (refer to rubric):

 - o Detailed summary

-- What type of nonfiction?
+- o What type of nonfiction?

-- How is the book organized?
+- o How is the book organized?

-- What access features are presented?
+- o What access features are presented?

-- Are there visuals, if so what type and how are they useful?
+- o Are there visuals, if so what type and how are they useful?

-- Refer to rubric provided
+- Refer to rubric and example provided

-D. Content Language Literacy strategy lesson write up 1 and 2 Submitted
+D. Content Language Literacy strategy lesson write up 1 and 2 Submitted on Blackboard

-- You will use a grade level and topic related to Social Studies, Math or Science of your choice - Use the Content Language Literacy Strategy lesson template and the selection of strategies provided in class (refer back to semantic feature analysis chart).
+- You will use a grade level and topic related to Social Studies, Math, or Science of your choice - Use the Content Language Literacy Strategy lesson template and the selection of strategies provided on Blackboard (refer back to semantic feature analysis chart).
 Select two of the following to create:

-Content lesson Write up 1: There will be a content lesson plan for science/math/social studies provided with NO literacy strategies.
+Content lesson Write Up 1: There will be a content lesson plan for science/math/social studies provided with NO literacy strategies.
 Your job is to select, incorporate, and justify using a strategy type listed from the Developing Content Language Checklist.
 Select one type from below: